Course Development & Support

 - 3-4 weeks for course finalization and quality check

-Here’s a breakdown of what we do:
+Here’s a breakdown of the ADDIE process and what we do:

 Analyze/Assess.
 Members of the CITL team will work with each instructor to set out the scope and duration of the course design, identifying the target audience, instructional goals and objectives, the current learning constraints, the outcomes to be achieved, and the delivery options to be implemented.

 (A typical course design project for a new course takes about six months from strategy to implementation.
-Depending on the availability of the instructor and the amount and complexity of the material to be developed, the project could be completed in less time.)
+Depending on the availability of the instructor and the amount and complexity of the material to be developed, the project could be completed in more or less time.)

 Design.
 With the desired impact and learning outcomes of the project established, we consult with faculty to define the roles of the instructors (faculty and teaching assistants) and students, create a user-friendly interface and appropriate visual design, and apply instructional strategies tailored to desired outcomes.